 We’re often asked for help with financing a business.
-We suggest 5 key paths to follow:
+We suggest five key mechanisms which include as follows:

 This article is the first of a 5-part series on how to finance your business.